-This moist, buttery Cranberry Crumb Sourdough Coffee Cake - filled with fresh cranberries and double layer of rich, walnut-crumb topping - is perfect for a relaxing weekend morning or afternoon snack.
+This moist, buttery Double-Crumb Sourdough Coffee Cake is filled with fresh berries and two layers of rich, nutty streusel.
+Perfect for a relaxing weekend morning or afternoon snack.

 This sourdough coffee cake recipe is an excellent way to use up extra sourdough starter.
 It’s easy to make, tastes amazing, and is perfect for any occasion when you want a little something sweet.